vipulnaik/diet-exercise-health/checklists/hearing-checklist.md

 - [ ] Verify that I have been doing the quick max freuqency hearing test regularly with over-ear headphones (search Slack self-chat logs for `quick max frequency`)
 - [ ] Verify that I have been doing the quick tonal loss point test regularly with over-ear headphones (search Slack self-chat logs for `quick tonal loss`)
 - [ ] Verify that I have been doing the quick auditory reaction time test regularly with over-ear headphones (search Slack self-chat logs for `auditory reaction time`)
+- [ ] Verify that I have been doing shuffle music listening and that I have had success with song recognition (search Slack self-chat logs for `smld`) (this provides more practice and evaluation/verification of a bunch of auditory processing, which is used more heavily in music listening)

 END OF SECTION: Audit portion